tbliszcz-confluent/Flink-AI-Demos/README.md

 **ML_DETECT_ANOMALIES:** Detect anomalies in your data.
 ML_EVALUATE: Evaluate the performance of an AI/ML model.
 **ML_PREDICT:** Run a remote AI/ML model for tasks like predicting outcomes, generating text, and classification.

 <!--

+How to get a stats model running in sagemaker and calling it from a stream.
+(Pull from huggingface, reccomendation type model)

 There are also 12 Machine Learning preprocessing functions:

 ML_BUCKETIZE: Bucketizes numerical values into discrete bins based on split points.